kubewarden/docs/docs/writing-policies/go/08-distribute.md

 doc-persona: [default]
 ---

-It's been a lengthy, an hopefully enjoyable, journey through the Go tutorial, congratulations for having made this far 🎉🎉🎉.
+It's been a lengthy, and hopefully enjoyable, wander through the Go tutorial, congratulations for having made it this far 🎉.

-We've created the
-[safe-labels-policy](https://github.com/kubewarden/safe-labels-policy).
+During this tutorial you've recreated the [safe-labels-policy](https://github.com/kubewarden/safe-labels-policy).

-There's nothing special to do when it comes to distributing the policy.
+There's nothing special to do when it comes to distributing a policy.
 If you followed this guide you have already published your policy using the GitHub `release.yml` Action defined in the previous chapter.